Money Talks: How to Discuss Dollars with a Significant Other

 If you’re only in the beginning stages of your relationship, it’s not super important for you to know the ins and outs of the other person’s spending habits.
 But as you grow closer and begin to think of your money as “our money,” it’s time to be more open and honest.

 Financial infidelity might not be as big of a deal to you as relationship infidelity, but how would you feel if you knew that the person you love used a big chunk of your shared money to buy something expensive (and frivolous) without your knowledge?
 If your salary is significantly less than that of your partner, the feeling might sting more; you already know the difficulties of creating and adhering to a tight budget.
-Make an agreement with your partner to always be transparent about major expenditures.
+Make an agreement with your partner to always be transparent about taking on major expenditures or unsecured debts.

 Share Your Dreams